 Attorney fees in workers’ compensation cases are governed by state law and are set up on a contingency basis.
 That means we only get paid if you get paid for your workplace injury claim.
 For attorney/client contracts made on or after July 14, 2000, there is a maximum fee an injured worker’s lawyer can charge.
 For the first $25,000 of the award, the fee is 20%, 15% for the next $10,000 and 5% can be charged for the remainder of the award, not to exceed $12,000.
 One of our work injury attorneys will explain this to you when you sign a contract with our firm.
 Call Warren and Barren County, Kentucky personal injury attorney Flora Templeton Stuart at (888) 782-9090 for a free initial consultation twenty-four hours a day/seven days a week.

 You can learn more about Kentucky’s workers’ comp laws by visiting these websites:

 If you or a loved one has been injured, don’t wait.
 Contact an experienced accident lawyer immediately.
 When we receive a call from a client who has been injured, we go to work immediately to protect their rights to full and fair compensation.
-Our law firm goes the extra mile, using our 40-plus years of experience to right the wrongs and make our clients whole again.
+Our law firm goes the extra mile, using our 45-plus years of experience to right the wrongs and make our clients whole again.
 If you’ve been injured, contact us now.
-Call Flora Templeton Stuart at (888) 782-9090 or contact us online today.
+Call Flora Templeton Stuart Accident Injury Lawyers at (888) 782-9090 or contact us online today.